bbauska/LFS170x/readme.md

 **[`^        back to top        ^`](#table-of-contents)**

 <h3>Key Concepts</h3>

-<h3>Self-sovereign identity (SSI)</h3>
+<h4>Self-sovereign identity (SSI)</h4>
 SSI is relatively new, having only emerged onto the Internet stage in 2016.
 At one level, SSI is a set of principles about how identity and personal data control should work across digital networks.
 At another level, SSI is a set of technologies which build upon core concepts in identity management, distributed computing, blockchain or Distributed Ledger Technology (DLT), and cryptography.

-Verifiable credentials
+<h4>Verifiable credentials</h4>
 The essence of decentralized identity is transitioning physical identity credentials (birth certificate, driver licenses, passports, college degrees, medical records, etc.) to a digital twin that the individual can possess in a digital wallet.

-Verifier
+<h4>Verifier</h4>
 A verifier is the person, organization or computer program granting verification of an assertion.
 They request proof that a claim or statement about a credential is true.

-<h3>Issuers</h3>
+<h4>Issuers</h4>
 Issuers are the source of credentials—every credential has an issuer.
 Most issuers are organizations such as government agencies (passports), financial institutions (credit cards), universities (degrees), corporations (employment credentials), NGOs (membership cards), or churches (awards).

-<h3>Holders/Provers</h3>
+<h4>Holders/Provers</h4>
 Providers request verifiable credentials from issuers, hold them in the holder’s digital wallet (below), and present proofs of claims from one or more credentials when requested by verifiers (and approved by the holder).
 Although we most commonly think of individuals as holders/provers, holders/provers can also be organizations using enterprise wallets, or things in the sense of the Internet of Things (IoT).
 The trust triangle represents the Trust over IP version of how the new relationship will operate.

 <!------------------------------------------------------------------------------------------------------------------------->
 <!----------------------------------------- Decentralized Identifiers (DIDs) ---------------------------------------------->